-Eligibility: Limited to faculty of professional rank (Assistant Professor through Full Professor) in the College of Liberal Arts who are actively involved in teaching 100-or 200-level courses or other courses intended primarily for freshman.
+Eligibility: Limited to faculty of professional rank (Assistant Professor through Full Professor) in the College of Liberal Arts who are actively involved in teaching 100-or 200-level courses or other courses intended primarily for freshmen.
 Temporary and visiting faculty as well as previous recipients are not eligible.

 Selection Criteria: Nominations should be submitted to the Office of the Dean, College of Liberal Arts.
-Criteria includes, but is not limited to, excellence of class instruction, intellectual stimulation of students, and conern for students’ welfare.
+Criteria includes, but is not limited to, excellence of class instruction, intellectual stimulation of students, and concern for students’ welfare.

 About the Award: In 1984, Cora Lee Graham of Union City, Tennessee, established an endowment and directed that the proceeds from her gift be used “to help retain your better professors who teach the freshman classes” in the College of Liberal Arts.